The 32D ‘Red Arrow’ Veteran Association

 On 13 September 1942, General MacArthur announced that he would send the 32D ‘Red Arrow’ Infantry Division to New Guinea.

-Two regimental combat teams (RCT) of the 32D were designated for initial deployment to New Guinea, the 126TH (COL Lawrence A. Quinn) and 128TH (COL J. Tracy Hale).
+Two regimental combat teams (RCT) of the 32D were designated for initial deployment to New Guinea, the 126TH, Col. Lawrence A. Quinn, from Carmel, CA, and 128TH, Col. J. Tracy Hale, from Milwaukee, WI.
 Each infantry regiment was joined by a platoon of the 114TH Engineers, a collecting company and a platoon from the clearing company of the 107TH Medical Battalion, and a detachment of the 32D Signal Company.
 The infantry howitzers, most of the 81mm mortars and the battalion of Divisional field artillery normally part of a RCT were left in Australia due to the difficulties of transporting them to New Guinea.
-Major General George C. Kenney, commander of the 5th Air Force, suggested that he could fly the first regiment in because the situation was critical and time was short.
+Major General George C. Kenney, commander of the 5TH Air Force, suggested that he could fly the first regiment in because the situation was critical and time was short.
 This sort of thing had not been attempted before, so one company would be used as a test to see how it would work.

-At dawn on 15 September, Company E, 126TH Infantry, commanded by CPT Melvin Schultz, was the first unit to take off from Amberly Field in Brisbane for the 1,000 mile flight to Port Moresby.
-It was accompanied by a platoon of Company A, 114TH Engineers, and a small medical detachment, commanded by CPT John T. Boet.
-"In the rush of getting ready on short notice, there was not time to get the fatigue uniforms which had been sprayed with green camouflage dye thoroughly dried, and they were dried out on the men's backs as they flew north" (Blakeley 36).
+At dawn on 15 September, Company E, 126TH Infantry, commanded by Capt.
+Melvin W. Schulz, was the first unit to take off from Amberly Field in Brisbane for the 1,000 mile flight to Port Moresby.
+It was accompanied by a platoon of Company A, 114TH Engineers, and a small medical detachment, commanded by Capt.
+John T. Boet.
+“In the rush of getting ready on short notice, there was not time to get the fatigue uniforms which had been sprayed with green camouflage dye thoroughly dried, and they were dried out on the men's backs as they flew north” (Blakeley 36).

 “Because this company was the leading element of the 126TH, and that regiment was, in turn, the leading unit of the Division, General Harding told the men of the company that they were ‘the spearhead of the spearhead of the spearhead.’
 Thereafter Company E proudly called itself ‘The Three Spearheads’.”
 (Blakeley 36)